ABC the big winner with five Daytime Emmys

-LOS ANGELES (Reuters) - The “Today” show, “General Hospital,” “Live With Regis and Kelly” and “Jeopardy!” were among the big winners at Saturday night’s 39th annual Daytime Emmy Awards.
+LOS ANGELES, June 24 (Reuters) - The “Today” show, “General Hospital,” “Live With Regis and Kelly” and “Jeopardy!” were among the big winners at Saturday night’s 39th annual Daytime Emmy Awards.

 The long-running “General Hospital” won for outstanding drama series, or soap opera, while NBC’s “Today” show, which has recently seen competitor “Good Morning America” challenging its ratings throne, was named outstanding morning program.